Login

 Does the sprint work?

-The sporting argument against the sprint is that it gives an extra eight points to the driver who was probably going to win Sunday's Grand Prix anyway.
-A dominant car at a sprint weekend can leave with up to thirty-three championship points (eight from the sprint plus twenty-five from the race).
-Over six sprints, that's up to forty-eight points of margin a championship contender can build up purely by being faster than the field.
+The sporting argument against the sprint is that it gives an extra 8 points to the driver who was probably going to win Sunday's Grand Prix anyway.
+A dominant car at a sprint weekend can leave with up to 33 championship points (8 from the sprint plus 25 from the race).
+Over six sprints, that's up to 48 points of margin a championship contender can build up purely by being faster than the field.

 The commercial argument for the sprint is that it works.
 Saturday TV ratings on sprint weekends are higher than on standard weekends.
 Saturday stadium attendance is higher.
 The race weekends are sold as fuller weekends, and the FIA's commercial agreements with race promoters allocate sprint weekends to circuits that pay for them.